KernFerm/BubblesTheDev-WebBrowser/Docs/Browser-Privacy-Comparison.md

 * optional local AI Chat panel and pop-out window for local Ollama chat where supported
 * local Developer Workspace preferences and custom app entries where the user chooses to add them
 * local Virtual Machine Center guidance, ISO verification, and VM setup notes
+* local Subscription Tracker records where the user enables that tool
+* local File Converter, Clipboard History, media-control, per-tab volume, and Download Scheduler settings where the user enables those tools
 * local performance settings and runtime controls

 The browser is designed not to automatically upload ordinary browser-state data as part of a built-in telemetry or analytics system.